Q. What is confidential non-medical counseling?

 A. Confidential non-medical counseling is not intended to address such issues as active suicidal or homicidal thoughts, sexual assault, child abuse, domestic violence, alcohol and substance abuse or mental health conditions such as depression and anxiety.
 Non-medical counseling is also not suitable for those who have been prescribed psychoactive medication or who are currently receiving therapy with another practitioner.
 Nor is it appropriate for Family Advocacy Program cases, fitness-for-duty evaluations or court-ordered counseling.

-Q: Who is eligible for face-to-face non-medical counseling?
+Q: Who is eligible for telephonic non-medical counseling?

-A: Confidential face-to-face non-medical counseling sessions are available at no cost to active-duty, National Guard and reserve members (regardless of activation status) and their families located in the continental United States.
+A: Confidential telephonic non-medical counseling sessions are available at no cost to active-duty, National Guard and reserve members (regardless of activation status) and their families.

 Q: Can counselors be trusted not to report to commanders?

-A: A family member or legal guardian of a service member's dependents may use confidential non-medical counseling sessions without the service member's knowledge.
-The service member or other eligible family members would still be able to use their own 12 sessions.
+A: A family member or a legal guardian of a service member's dependents can use telephonic non-medical counseling sessions without the service member's knowledge.
+The service member and other eligible family members would still be able to use their own 12 sessions.

-Q: What happens after the twelve sessions are completed?
+Q: What happens after the 12 sessions are completed?

-Q: How do I initiate face-to-face counseling services?
+Q: How do I initiate confidential telephonic non-medical counseling?